ImperialCollegeLondon/2020-07-13-Containers-Online/_episodes/09-singularity.md

 > Why do you think we might be looking at the _definition file approach_ here rather than the _sandbox approach_?
 >
 > > ## Discussion
-> > The sandbox approach is great for prototyping and testing out an image configuration but it doesn't provide our ultimate goal of reproducibility.
+> > The sandbox approach is great for prototyping and testing out an image configuration but it doesn't provide the best support for our ultimate goal of reproducibility.
 If you spend time sitting at your terminal in front of a shell typing different commands to add configuration, maybe you realise you made a mistake so you undo one piece of configuration and change it.
 This goes on until you have your completed configuration but there's no explicit record of exactly what you did to create that configuration.
 > >
 > > Say your container image file gets deleted by accident, or someone else wants to create an equivalent image to test something.
 How will they do this and know for sure that they have the same configuration that you had?
+> > With a definition file, the configuration steps are explicitly defined and can be easily stored.
+> >
-> > With a definition file, the configuration steps are explicitly defined and can be easily stored - definition files are small text files, container files may be very large, multi-gigabyte files that are difficult and time consuming to move around.
+> > Definition files are small text files while container files may be very large, multi-gigabyte files that are difficult and time consuming to move around.
+This makes definition files ideal for storing in a version control system along with their revisions.
 > {: .solution}
 {: .challenge}